They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Step 3: How To Build A Better You After A Breakup

 A breakup can leave you with low self-esteem, so it's important to take care of yourself.
 Treat yourself to a few spa sessions or try out that hairstyle or hair color you've been wanting to try out.
 Overhaul your wardrobe and get yourself a few killer outfits.
-A new look is guaranteed to make you feel confident.
+A new look and a bit of self-love is guaranteed to make you feel confident.

 Get out there and experience different things.
 Regularly engage in a physical activity that you enjoy to release much-needed 'feel-good' hormones into your system.
 Doing so will help you look and feel better.